F-Gray/QCCSRC/README.md

 ### Decomposition.h

-The <i>Decomposition</i> class performs 1D, 2D and 3D grid decomposition using node-weighted size balancing.
-It has 3 main operating modes: 1) using <i>Grid</i> data on a single-threaded system, 2) using <i>Grid</i> data on a multithreaded MPI system and 3) using <i>GridMPI</i> data on a multithreaded MPI system.
+The `Decomposition` class performs 1D, 2D and 3D grid decomposition using node-weighted size balancing.
+It has 3 main operating modes: 1) using `Grid` data on a single-threaded system, 2) using `Grid` data on a multithreaded MPI system and 3) using `GridMPI` data on a multithreaded MPI system.
 It also implements methods to map regions of neighbouring partitions where data transfer is needed, and distrbute and recombine data grids over MPI threads.

 #### 1. Example of node-weighted domain decomposition on a single thread